 One final note.
 It is possible to land with the motor off.
 Go up high, cut the motor and put in some down elevator to maintain some forward speed.
+GT17 might need some up elevator to keep from getting too fast in the descent.
 You are looking for a nice, but fairly steep glide slope with some forward speed and good rotor speed.
 If you get too nose down the rotor speed will get slow.
 If you are descending too vertically the rotor speed will be good but you won't have any forward energy to flare.
 A good power off landing takes practice.
 When you get close to the ground pull up to flare and it should just plop right in for a no rollout landing.
 If you are quick about it you can quickly add power and takeoff while the rotor speed is still up.

-I hope you enjoy your G3PO.
+I hope you enjoy your GT17.